jlachniet/metavana/docs/getting-started.md

 ### Creating a configuration file

 The configuration file is a JSON file containing a object with two main properties: `site` and `pages`.
-The `site` property describes the properties of the site itself, such as the site name of description.
+The `site` property describes the properties of the site itself, such as the site name and description.
 The `pages` property is an an array of objects, each of which describe the properties of a specific page on the site.

 The `site` object requires that you set the `name` and `domainName` properties.
-The page objects require that you set the `url` property, as well as the `name` properties if the page is not the home page.
+The page objects require that you set the `url` property, as well as the `name` property if the page is not the home page.

-For example, if we wanted to create a minimal config for a site with a home page at `/` and another page at `/example`, our configuration would like:
+For example, if we wanted to create a minimal configuration for a site with a home page at `/` and another page at `/example`, our configuration would like:

 ```json
 {